DillonSteyl/SCIE1000/Week 11/linearpractice.md

     if c-3<=c_guess<= c+3:
         print("The c value is close enough, but the m value is not.")
     else:
-        print("Both values are not close enough")
+        print("Both values are not close enough.")

 # tell the user the actual values
 print("The actual m value is", m, "and the actual c value is", c)